jucian0/solidjs-createform/README.md

 ### ✨ [Demo](https://codesandbox.io/s/createform-2u2ju)
 # createform

 Createform is an open-source package to create forms for SolidJS applications.
-Its based on [useForm](https://useform.org)
+It's based on [useForm](https://useform.org)

 ## Motivation

-Since SolidJS is a new framework, there is no existing a great package to create forms.
+Since SolidJS is a new framework, there is no existing great package to create forms.
 I decided to create this package to simplify the process of creating forms.

 ## How to use it
-To use `createform` you need to import it in your SolidJS application.
+To use `createform` you need to import it into your SolidJS application.

 ```js
 import { createForm } from 'createform'